 5. Look for sponsors who can add special elements to the event and give their voice to help promote it.
-For example, a sponsor could pay the adoption fees, cover the cost of microchipping the pets, or provide a giveaway such as a leash or bowl.
+For example, a local business could pay the adoption fees, cover the cost of microchipping the pets, or provide a giveaway such as a leash or bowl.

 6. Promote the event in the weeks leading up to it, talking with local media and promoting it on all participants’ social media channels.

-8. Consider having a booth or offering handouts that will help adopting families learn about responsible pet ownership and what they need to do to care for their pet.
-Check the BETTER CITIES FOR PETS™ online store for tip cards about finding the perfect match.
+9. Consider having a booth staffed with pet experts or offering handouts that will help adopting families learn about responsible pet ownership and what they need to do to care for their pet.

-9. Make sure staff are ready for more adopters than normal, with extra volunteers on hand to help match pets with families and make the approval process efficient.
+11. Make sure staff are ready for the expected number of adopters, and have extra volunteers on hand to help match pets with families and make the approval process efficient.
 Have leashes and cat boxes available for those who forget to bring one.

-10. Celebrate adoptions with a place for families to get a picture with their new pet.
-Post adoptions on social media in real time to encourage other families to come out.
-Visit our store for props to help.
+12. Celebrate adoptions with a place for families to get a picture with their new pet.
+Post adoptions on social media to encourage other families to come out or consider adoption in the future.

 Want more ways to help pets in your community?
 Check out our Helping Homeless Pets Toolkit for resources for cities, tools for shelters and tips for pet lovers.